A coordinate-free guide to the mechanics of thin shells: Introduction

-where $\sN$, $\sM$, and $\sG$ are \emph{tangential} tensor fields, that is \emph{superficial} tensor fields whose range at a given point $\bfx$ is \emph{orthogonal to }$\bn(\bfx)$, and $\sq$, $\sm$ and $\sg$ are tangential vector fields.
-With \eqref{eq:3ff}, the symmetry scalar equation that complements \eqref{eq:2bb} is
+where $\sN$, $\sM$, and $\sG$ are \emph{tangential} tensor fields, that is \emph{superficial} tensor fields whose range at a given point $\bfx$ is \emph{orthogonal to }$\bn(\bfx)$ (the referential normal), and $\sq$, $\sm$, and $\sg$ are tangential vector fields.
 We refer to $\sN$ and $\sq$ as, respectively, the \emph{membrane-force tensor} and the \emph{shear-force vector}.
-One may interpret $\sN$ and $\sM$ as the two-dimensional counterparts of the Cosserat stress (also known as second Piola-Kirchhoff stress).
+One may interpret $\sN$ and $\sM$ as the two-dimensional counterparts of the Cosserat stress (also known as second Piola--Kirchhoff stress).
+With \eqref{eq:3ff}, the scalar symmetry condition that complements \eqref{eq:2bb} is